frederic-perez/AmE-dictionary/data/idioms.md

 __watch (one’s) language__ To speak politely, without using profane, obscene, or rude language.
 Often used as an imperative. _You watch your language, young lady, or you’ll be grounded for the weekend!_
 __watch your back__
 __watch your six__ Your intuitions are correct; the phrase ‘watch your six’ does indeed mean ‘watch your back.’
 It refers to the 6 position on the face of a clock.
 Keep an extra set of eyes on the back of your head. _Dude, be careful man.
 Watch your six._
+__way back when__ A relatively long time ago, especially when recalling something that is not the case now.
+Primarily heard in US. _I used to really like this band way back when, but now that I’m older, they just sound silly to me._
+__weak in the knees__ Unsteady or flustered due to a strong emotional reaction to someone or something. _Hearing the news of my father’s sudden death, I went weak in the knees and could barely remain standing._
+__wear too many hats__ _business slang_ To hold too many responsibilities or assume too many roles at the same time. _One of the pitfalls many entrepreneurs fall into when setting up a new company is to wear too many hats, which not only spreads themselves very thin, but ends up being counterproductive to the operation as a whole._
+__wear two hats__ To hold or function in more than one position or role. _I’m able to work from home, so I’m able to wear two hats: stay-at-home dad and website developer._
+__weep (one’s) heart out__ To weep copiously; to cry intensely and for a long time. _Lauren wept her heart out at the news of her father’s sudden death._
 __weigh down__ To make someone heavy and unable to move easily.
 __well played__
 __welp__ A common alternative to “well” that is used to express disappointment, often in text messaging.
+__Were you born in a tent?__ Have you no basic manners?
+(Usually said after someone has left open a door to the outside.) _Shut the door, it’s freezing outside!
+Were you born in a tent?_
 __whack-a-mole__ :astonished: __2__ By extension, a situation in which problems continue to arise faster than one is able to solve or cope with them, resulting in piecemeal, incomplete, or temporary results. _Every time we think we have the software debugged, more problems show up.
 We’ve just been playing whack-a-mole from day one!_
 __whale on (someone or something)__
 __what do you know__ A phrase used to indicate one’s surprise upon discovering something. _Well, what do you know!
 It says here that my ancestors first came to this country in 1857!_ :es: ¡Qué sorpresa!